 - Invite your children to assist you with clean up.
 Depending on your child’s age, you can ask that they clear their place setting, rinse off utensils and place them in the dishwasher, or wipe off the table.
 The more people that are involved the faster the cleanup!

 Have family meals at home as often as possible.
-The more your child is exposed to eating with others at the dinner table, the more polished their manners will be.
-Do what you can–try to hit 3-5 family meals each week– but if that’s not possible, one family meal per week is better than none!
+The more your child is exposed to eating with others at the dinner table, the more practice he gets and polished his manners will be.
+Do what you can–try to have 3-5 family meals each week— but if that’s not possible, one family meal per week is better than none!

 Remember, your children are watching you and they model your behavior.
 If you place importance on practicing good table manners, chances are your family will too.
 It is never too late to get started!